 Schools Closed This is a non-instructional school cancellation due to inclement weather.
-These days are a chance for both our in- person and distance learners to have a traditional "snow day" remain a part of their lives.
+These days are a chance for both our in-person and distance learners to have a traditional "snow day" remain a part of their lives.
 It is a chance to enjoy their day with family and friends!
 School Meals will NOT be served.
-Schools Closed School Buildings Closed - Distance Learning Day for Students from 10:15am - 3:15pm Code 4 Students will participate in an instructional day to not lose momentum with their learning.
-A Code 4 day is designed to function as an extension of classroom learning in a Distance Learning format.
-Students will log on to their teacher(s) Distance CANVAS platform to access their assignments for the day.
-Live meets with their will also be held throughout the day.
-Learning Day School Meals can be served.
-2-hr Schools Buildings Open from 10:15am - 3:15pm Delay , School Meals will be served at school.
+2 ha Dolovi Schools Buildings Open from 10:15am - 3:15pm 2-hr Delay School Meals will be served at school.